curiouscarp/curiouscarp.github.io/_posts/2024-05-09-Earnings-Model.md

 I’ve also added a time variable.
 Quarterly changes in price could be useful to consider as well.
 Enterprise value (EV) is also considered a more holistic view than market cap (MC).
+Such an approach would likely require some smoothing given the high variability in debt and cash.

 Right now, I use a sliding window to calculate annualized standard deviation for the volatility adjustment.
 I also use the same sliding window to generate covariance and variance for beta.